Saja-elkurtehi/Saja-elkurtehi/README.md

 ###

-<p align="left">- 🔭 I’m currently working on a database management system and accompanying dashboard.<br>-  📚 Currently learning JavaScript to enhance my front-end development skills. <br>- 💼 Actively seeking co-op opportunities in software engineering for my next term.<br>- 🎓 Studying at the University of Ottawa, pursuing a Bachelor's degree in Software Engineering.<br>- ✉️ You can reach me at Saja.elkurtehi@gmail.com</p>
+<p align="left"><br>-  📚 Currently learning to use Flutter to enhance my app development skills. <br>- 💼 Actively seeking co-op opportunities in software engineering for my next term.<br>- 🎓 Studying at the University of Ottawa, pursuing a Bachelor's degree in Software Engineering.<br>- ✉️ You can reach me at Saja.elkurtehi@gmail.com</p>

 ###